ytouati5/practical-programming-in-chemistry-exercises/week_01/README.md

 Whenever you make changes to your repository, you need to commit them to save the changes to the repository's history.

-11. Add an image from the internet of your favorite molecule to the repository directory.
+11. Add an image from the internet of your favorite molecule to the repository directory on your computer.
 Your TAs recommend `Caffeine` :coffee:.
 You can do this by drag and drop on your file system or by using the `mv` command shown in the [command table](#summary-of-important-general-commands) after downloading an image.
 12. Type one of the following commands to stage the changes:
 ```bash
 git add caffeine.png # stages only the added file - replace with the actual file name